donour/LotusECMLogger/README.md

 ### T6E Calibration Flasher
 The T6E Calibration Flasher provides a convenient interface for flashing ECU calibrations to Lotus T6e engine control units.
 The tool supports both .CRP and .CPT file formats, automatically converting .CPT files to XTEA-encrypted .CRP format (CRP08) before flashing to ensure compatibility with the ECU's flash programming protocol.

+### T6 Live Tuning
+The T6 Live Tuning tab enables real-time calibration editing by monitoring .CPT calibration files and automatically writing changes to ECU memory.
+This feature supports two workflows: reading memory directly from the ECU to create a new calibration file, or loading an existing .CPT file for monitoring.
+Memory presets are available for common calibration regions.
+When monitoring is active, any edits made to the .CPT file are detected within 100ms and immediately written to the corresponding ECU memory address, with detailed logging showing the memory address, file offset, and old/new values for each change.
+This requires a debug-enabled ECU with developer calibration.